Subtitles Not Showing When Casting VLC to Chromecast

 Related resource: How to Add Custom Subtitles to Netflix

-1. Compatibility: Once subtitles are hardcoded into a video, they become an intrinsic part of the video data.
-This means no matter where you play the video, the subtitles will always show.
+1. Once subtitles are hardcoded, they become part of the video itself.
+This means they will always be there, no matter how or where you play the video.

-3. Simplified streaming: With the subtitles integrated, you don’t have to worry about selecting or syncing a separate subtitle file each time you want to watch the video.
+3. With subtitles built in, you don’t need to mess with subtitle files every time you watch the video.

 VLC subtitles not working Chromecast

-However, if your video format is MKV and you’re looking for a specialized solution, MKVToolNix is a great choice.
-For a step-by-step guide on using this tool, visit How to Merge SRT Subtitles with MKV using MKVToolNix.
+But if your video is in MKV format and you need a specific tool, MKVToolNix is a good option.
+For a step-by-step guide on this tool, visit How to Merge SRT Subtitles with MKV using MKVToolNix.

 Hardcode subtitles to video in VLC